 RELATIONSHIPS & SEX EDUCATION (RSE) BECOMES MANDATORY

-Law passed that makes relationships and sex education mandatory in all schools in England and Wales from 2019; Stonewall is calling for guidance developed in 2018 to be fully LGBT-inclusive to ensure all young people have access to age-appropriate education about healthy relationships that includes LGBT relationships and issues.
+Law passed that makes relationships and sex education mandatory in all schools in England from 2019; Stonewall is calling for guidance developed in 2018 to be fully LGBT-inclusive to ensure all young people have access to age-appropriate education about healthy relationships that includes LGBT relationships and issues.

 SAME-SEX PENSIONS DISCRIMINATION